dkandalov/scratch/README.markdown

 (* - shortcuts are copied from "Delete", "Rename" and "Generate" actions; i.e. if you have changed keyboard layout, your own shortcuts should work as well.)

+Some of these actions are also in "Main menu -> Tools -> Scratch".

 "Hidden" features
 =================